Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-project/2025-07-25-Part III - Using R in Excel - Forecasting.md

 - Forecast.Croston - Forecasts and other information for Croston’s forecasts

 ### Simple Exponential Smoothing
 In this example, we create a simple exponential smoothing model.
-As before we set up the model parameters following the forecast package [documentation](https://cran.r-project.org/web/packages/forecast/forecast.pdf).
+As before we set up the model parameters following the forecast package ```ses``` [documentation](https://cran.r-project.org/web/packages/forecast/forecast.pdf).
 Fortunately, most of the values are defaulted so we only provide inputs for the following:
 - *alpha* - the value of the smoothing parameter for the level.
 If NULL, it will be estimated.
 - *h* - the number of periods for forecasting.